- 06 Dec 2016

 GeTS is a CBSA-approved eManifest solutions provider.
 The company has been in the eTrade service business for many years, and it was one of the first providers to offer solutions compatible with the ACI system.
 Global eTrade Solutions eManifest service is a best-in-class solution for highway carriers, freight forwarders, importers and customs brokers.
 Enterprise users get a secure corporate account with 24/7 customer support and an easy-to-use application featuring multiple connectivity options.
 The eManifest application can be used alone or integrated into existing backend systems.
 GeTS processes thousands of eManifest submissions every month on behalf of clients.
 It’s easy to get started; after obtaining a carrier code from CBSA, simply choose a subscription plan, register for 30-day free trial, and send your first eManifest.

 To learn more, please visit our Canada eManifest page.
 If you need additional information about ACI eHBL, please visit our eHBL page and ACI eManifest e-HBL.
-To get a 30-day free trial, click on the Try For Free button.
 You may also leave us a message through the online form on our Contact Us page.
 We are here to help.